lillianqin/book-project/analysis.md

 At the end, the data structure is about 3.6x more efficient than the baseline.
 The techniques and data structures used in this study are individually well known.
 This study combines them to optimize the order book data structure and compares their relative effectiveness.
 The result is a highly efficient general-purpose order book implementation.
 This is as far as I have gotten given the time I spent on this project.
-There are obvious limitations of this work:
+There are obvious limitations to this work:
 - Benchmarking only uses limited historical data freely available from one stock exchange,
-- Benchmarking is done on total runtime of book building alone, not on real time latency of a full application.
+- Benchmarking is done on total runtime of book building alone, not on real-time latency of a full application.

 Nevertheless, I hope this work provides some useful data points to those working on more specific data and applications.
 I am open to other techniques that may further improve the order book's performance.